Longest River in India

 Krishna River: 1400 KM

 Krishna river (also known as Krishnan) originates from the Western Ghats near Mahabaleshwar in Maharashtra.
-It is one of the most important peninsular rivers in India running through the states of Maharashtra, Karnataka, Telangana, and finally emptying into the Bay of Bengal in Andhra Pradesh.
+It is one of the most important peninsular rivers in India running through the states of Maharashtra, Karnataka, and Telangana, and finally emptying into the Bay of Bengal in Andhra Pradesh.

 Yamuna River: 1376 KM